cypress-io/cypress-documentation/content/guides/end-to-end-testing/okta-authentication.md

 <strong class="alert-header">Note</strong>

-The previous sections focused on the programmatic Okta authentication practice within Cypress tests.
-To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.
+The previous section focused on the programmatic Okta authentication practice within Cypress tests.
+To use this practice, it is assumed you are testing an app appropriately built or adapted to use Okta.

 Unlike programmatic login, authenticating with